guido5544/hc-caas/README.md

 ## Feedback
 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
 For a 60 day trial of the HOOPS Web Platform go to https://www.techsoft3d.com/products/hoops/web-platform.

 ## Quick Start
-To quickly test out CaaS with a simple front-end and scs loading, follow the steps below.
+To quickly test out CaaS, follow the steps below.

 1. Ensure that HOOPS Communicator is installed on your machine.
 2. Create a new directory and create folder called "config" with empty local.json file.
-Copy content below and add your HOOPS Communicator license, path to a temp directory and path to HOOPS Converter
+Copy content below into local.json and edit your HOOPS Communicator license, path to an existing empty working directory and path to HOOPS Converter.
+- for simple SCS Loading using the filesystem for storage:
 ```json
 {
     "hc-caas": {